otto-de/trackrdrd/README.rst

 Requirements
 ------------

-Since version 4.0, the tracking reader is compatible with Varnish 4.0.x (and has been tested with Varnish 4.0.3). ``trackrdrd`` is built against an existing Varnish installation on the same host, which in the standard case can be found with usual settings for the ``PATH`` environment variable in the ``configure`` step described below.
+Version 4.0 of the tracking reader requires Varnish version 4.0.3 or 4.0.4. ``trackrdrd`` is built against an existing Varnish installation on the same host, which in the standard case can be found with usual settings for the ``PATH`` environment variable in the ``configure`` step described below.

 The build requires the following tools/packages: